-The Great Railroad Strike of the summer of 1877 was a national movement, but its climax took place at the Pennsylvania Railroad properties in Pittsburgh.
+The Great Railroad Strike of the summer of 1877 was a national movement, but its climax took place at the Pennsylvania Railroad Company's properties in Pittsburgh.
 The several unions of skilled railroad workers, the railroad brotherhoods, provoked the strike because of wage cuts, but large groups of citizens unassociated with the railroads took up the strikers' cause.
 Although federal troops eventually quelled the riots, the unions remained intact.
-In the similarly bloody Homestead Strike of 1892, however, the Amalgamated Iron and Steel Workers' Association was forced to capitulate to the Carnegie Company and its executive.
-Henry C. Frick.
+In the similarly bloody Homestead Strike of 1892, however, the Amalgamated Iron and Steel Workers' Association was forced to capitulate to the Carnegie Company and its executive, Henry C. Frick.
 As a result, the steel industry was not effectively unionized until the late 1930s.
-In 1919, on the tail of World War I high production, steel plants throughout the state struck for the 8-hour day and the right to collective bargaining.
-Though intimidation and clever propaganda by owners and management, the strikers were defeated.
-In 1923, however. an expose from the Interchurch World Movement shifted public opinion to the side of the steel workers, and the major steel companies were shamed into granting the 8hour workday.
-But it was not until the late 1930s that most steel workers were legally organized.
+In 1919, on the tail of World War I's high production accomplishments, workers at steel plants throughout the state struck for the eight-hour day and the right to collective bargaining.
+In 1923 the major steel companies were shamed into granting the eight-hour workday, but it was not until the late 1930s that most steelworkers were legally organized.
 Western Pennsylvania was the area for the formation of the Steel Workers Organization Committee (SWOC), which in 1942 became the United Steelworkers of America.
-Since the labor legislation of President Franklin D. Roosevelt's New Deal. unions have flourished and workers have received fairer treatment.
-It was a dispute over the right of SWOC to organize workers at the Aliquippa plant of Jones and Laughlin Steel Corporation that led, in 1936, to the U.S. Supreme Court's decision upholding the constitutionality of the Wagner Labor Relations Act and its agency, the National Labor Relations Board.
+Since the labor legislation of President Franklin D. Roosevelt's New Deal in the 1930s, unions have flourished and workers have received fairer treatment.
+It was a dispute over the right of SWOC to organize workers at the Aliquippa plant of Jones and Laughlin Steel Corporation that led in 1936 to the U.S. Supreme Court's decision upholding the constitutionality of the Wagner Labor Relations Act and its agency, the National Labor Relations Board.
 This was a major advance for the cause of labor.
 President Roosevelt's federal New Deal was mirrored in miniature by the Pennsylvania Democratic "Little New Deal" between 1937 and 1939, as discussed below.

-INDUSTRY
+INDUSTRY AND COMMERCE